lukehayes/Doppio/readme.md

 # Doppio

-Doppio is a small SASS/CSS utility pack of styles to help with building MVPs etc.
+Doppio is a small utility pack of styles to help with building MVPs etc.

-Minimal grey scale styles ar primarily used with an optional accent color too.
+Minimal grey scale styles are primarily used with an optional accent color for links, buttons and similar.

 ### Dependencies